James F. Rooney: Public service

 In June 1984, Rooney announced he would seek appointment to the county highway commissioner job rather than running for reelection to the Assembly.
 In December 1984, he received the appointment from county executive Leonard Ziolkowski, received unanimous approval from the County Board, and resigned his seat on the County Board.
 Rooney served as highway commissioner until 1988, when he was appointed county public works commissioner, where he remained until retiring in 1994.

 Concurrent with this service, in 1985, Governor Tony Earl appointed Rooney to chair the Wisconsin Waterways Commission, which he had largely been responsible for creating in 1977.
 Rooney had been critical of previous governors' appointments to the commission, which lacked representation from southeast lakefront communities which failed to prioritize improvements on Lake Michigan; with the support of Governor Earl and State Representative Jeffrey A. Neubauer, Rooney quickly began allocating grant money to Racine lakeshore improvements.
 Rooney was reappointed by governors Tommy Thompson, Jim Doyle, and Scott Walker and continued to serve as chairman of the commission until March 2019.

 In 1998, Rooney returned to politics, narrowly winning another term on the County Board of Supervisors over local newspaper publisher Ken Lumpkin.
 In this term he served alongside his son, James C. Rooney.
 Rooney was defeated seeking reelection in 2000, in a rematch of his 1998 election.

 A 2015 event on Racine's waterfront celebrated the completion of numerous harbor and lakefront projects and honored Rooney for his decades of service on the lakefront improvements.
 The event was co-hosted by Racine County Executive Jonathan Delagrave and Racine Mayor John Dickert.
 Delagrave remarked, "Racine's Lakefront, Marina and breakwater area are irreplaceable resources forour city and our county as a whole.
 I applaud and am thankful for the passion and dedication of all those involved, especially the persistence and vision of Jim Rooney."

-Rooney continues to serve as chairman of the Racine Harbor Commission, a position he has held since 1970.
+Rooney served as chairman of the Racine Harbor Commission until 2013, a position he held since 1970.
+He ultimately retired from the commission in 2019.

-Personal life and family
+Personal life and death

-James Rooney is a fourth generation Racinian—his great grandparents settled on Racine's north side in the 1850s, his grandfather was president of the local painter's union, and his father was President of the Racine City Council.
+James Rooney was a fourth generation Racinian—his great grandparents settled on Racine's north side in the 1850s, his grandfather was president of the local painter's union, and his father was President of the Racine City Council.

-James Rooney and his wife, Nancy, have four adult children and still reside in Racine.
-Rooney is an avid sailor and owns two boats, he has been a member of the Racine Yacht Club for nearly 50 years, and is a member of the Kiwanis Club of Greater Racine.
+James Rooney and his wife, Nancy, have four adult children and still resided in Racine.
+Rooney was an avid sailor and owned two boats, he has been a member of the Racine Yacht Club for nearly 50 years, and was a member of the Kiwanis Club of Greater Racine.

+Rooney died in Mount Pleasant, Wisconsin on May 3, 2025, at the age of 89.